wso2/docs-ei/en/micro-integrator/docs/use-cases/examples/protocol-switching/switching_from_HTTPS_to_JMS.md

 This example demonstrates how WSO2 Micro Integrator receives messages in HTTP and passes the messages through JMS.

-This Micro Integrator configuration creates a Proxy Service Samples over HTTP and forwards received messages to the above EPR using JMS, and immediately responds with a 202.
+The Micro Integrator uses a proxy service over HTTP and forwards received messages to the above EPR using JMS, and immediately responds with a 202.

 If the previous example on [JMS to HTTP](../switching_from_JMS_to_HTTP) is also configured, it will pick the message from queue and send it to the stockquote proxy.

 ## Synapse configuration

-Following are the integration artifacts (proxy service) that we can used to implement this scenario.
+Following are the integration artifacts (proxy service) that we can use to implement this scenario.

 ```xml
 <proxy xmlns="http://ws.apache.org/ns/synapse" name="HTTPtoJMSStockQuoteProxy" transports="http">